 James D. Ratley, CFE

-President and CEO Association of Certified Fraud Examiners
+President Association of Certified Fraud Examiners

 James D. Ratley graduated from the University of Texas at Dallas, with a Bachelor's Degree in Business Administration.
 In 1971, he joined the Dallas Police Department as a police officer.